FuzzingLabs/sol-azy/docs/src/introduction.md

 # Introduction

-**Sol-azy** is a modular, CLI-based toolchain designed for working with Solana programs.
+**sol-azy** is a modular, CLI-based toolchain designed for working with Solana programs.
 It combines **static analysis**, **reverse engineering**, and **project building** features in one streamlined developer and auditor experience.

 ---

-## What Is Sol-azy?
+## What Is sol-azy?

-Sol-azy provides tools for:
+sol-azy provides tools for:

 - **Building Solana programs**:
   - Supports both `Anchor` and native `SBF` workflows